IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

       - Multi unit variable:
         unit: [unit 1, unit 2]
       - Dimensionless variable:
         unit:

-While not strictly necessary a *description* attribute with a short description of the variable is encouraged.
+A **description** attribute with an explanation or definition is recommended.

 The yaml format allows *any* number of additional arbitrary named attributes.